WilliamZLi/CS97-App/README.md

     - go to the CS97-App directory and run `cd backend`
     - run the command `npm install` to get node_modules
     - run the command `npm start`
-    - There should be a message thats says "Connected to port 5000 \nListening on port 5000..."
+    - There should be a message thats says
+        "Connected to port 5000
+         Listening on port 5000..."
     - This means the backend/database is running successfully and is listening to the frontend.

 Now, the app is ready to go!